 Threat of disease

-Kauri dieback (Phytophthora agathidicida) is a microscopic plant disease that spreads through soil.
+Kauri dieback is a disease caused by a microscopic organism Phytophthora agathidicida that spreads through soil.
 The disease infects kauri through the roots growing near the surface of the soil.
-Symptoms include gum loss from damage to the trunk, yellowing of the foliage, leaf loss and canopy thinning.
+Symptoms include bleeding and gum loss from damage to the lower trunk, yellowing of the foliage, leaf loss and canopy thinning.
 Nearly every kauri that contracts the disease eventually dies.
+At this stage, it is believed that P. agathidicida is not native to New Zealand.
+Genomic research and observation of the locations where it has been detected suggest there have been multiple introductions to New Zealand.

 Scientists are increasingly concerned that kauri dieback could actually lead to the extinction of the whole species.
-This threat has brought together the Ministry for Primary Industries, the Department of Conservation, Landcare Research and four regional councils, all working alongside North Island iwi to save the kauri.
+This threat has brought together a number of organisations, regional councils and iwi to save the kauri through research, citizen science and community action.

 For those of us that are working with this challenge, it affects us at a spiritual level.
 From a Māori point of view, these kauri are our brothers, we whakapapa back to the same place.Ian Mitchell